pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

 5. Wait for TiFlash replicas in the related tables to be deleted.

-    Connect to the TiDB service, and run the following service:
+    Connect to the TiDB service, and run the following command:

     {{< copyable "sql" >}}